Brooklyn: Public colleges

-Brooklyn College is a senior college of the City University of New York, and was the first public coeducational liberal arts college in New York City.
+Brooklyn College is a senior college of the City University of New York (CUNY), and was the first public coeducational liberal arts college in New York City.
 The college ranked in the top 10 nationally for the second consecutive year in Princeton Review's 2006 guidebook, America's Best Value Colleges.
 Many of its students are first and second-generation Americans.
 Founded in 1970, Medgar Evers College is a senior college of the City University of New York.
 The college offers programs at the baccalaureate and associate degree levels, as well as adult and continuing education classes for central Brooklyn residents, corporations, government agencies, and community organizations.
 Medgar Evers College is a few blocks east of Prospect Park in Crown Heights.

-CUNY's New York City College of Technology (City Tech) of The City University of New York (CUNY) (Downtown Brooklyn/Brooklyn Heights) is the largest public college of technology in New York State and a national model for technological education.
+CUNY's New York City College of Technology (City Tech) of The City University of New York (Downtown Brooklyn/Brooklyn Heights) is the largest public college of technology in New York State and a national model for technological education.
 Established in 1946, City Tech can trace its roots to 1881 when the Technical Schools of the Metropolitan Museum of Art were renamed the New York Trade School.
 That institution—which became the Voorhees Technical Institute many decades later—was soon a model for the development of technical and vocational schools worldwide.
 In 1971, Voorhees was incorporated into City Tech.

 SUNY Downstate College of Medicine, founded as the Long Island College Hospital in 1860, is the oldest hospital-based medical school in the United States.
 The Medical Center comprises the College of Medicine, College of Health Related Professions, College of Nursing, School of Public Health, School of Graduate Studies, and University Hospital of Brooklyn.
 The Nobel Prize winner Robert F. Furchgott was a member of its faculty.
 Half of the Medical Center's students are minorities or immigrants.
 The College of Medicine has the highest percentage of minority students of any medical school in New York State.